JasonReeves702/TOFFEE/README.md

 ## How to Cite this Work

-If you end up using this work please be sure to cite the relevant papers describing it's creation: Pratt et al. 2025 (submitted) and Reeves et al. 2025 (in prep.).
-As of December 2025 both of these papers have not been accepted.
+If you end up using this work please be sure to cite the relevant papers describing it's creation: Pratt et al. 2025 (submitted) and Reeves et al. 2025 (submitted).
+As of December 2025 neither of these papers have been accepted.
 Be sure to check back for updates in where to find the papers when they're published.

 ## Issues?